mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 2. Prepare the training dataset referring to [Dataset Preparation](#dataset-preparation).

-3. Select a training configuration template from `config/train` and specifying the `--train_config` argument.
+3. Select a training configuration template from `config/train` and specify the `--train_config` argument.
 The selected config file should match the pretrained weight.
     - For SD1.5, use `configs/train/train_config_vanilla_v1.yaml`
     - For SD2.0 or SD2.1, use `configs/train/train_config_vanilla_v2.yaml`
     - For SD2.x with v-prediction, use `configs/train/train_config_vanilla_v2_vpred.yaml`